What is Stress Really?

 A lot of people allow themselves to become stressed due to an overflowing work load.
 Sometimes the reason they have so many things on their plate is because they say yes to everybody that asks for their help.

 If you train yourself to say no more often, you will be much better off.
-You won’t have as much stress and you won’t have to worry about letting them down when you find out you just don’t have time to help them.
+You won’t have to worry about letting them down when you find out you just don’t have time to help them.

 Speak It Out